igorkll/Gnubox-Maker/README.md

 * HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)
 * "screen idle time" does not work on wayland
 * x11 mode does not work on Raspberry pi 64
-* there is a rather long loading time on the orange pi zero 3.
-This is due to the platform features.
-It may take ~20 seconds from the power supply to the appearance of your logo.
 * startup sound doesn't work
+* wifi is not working on orange pi zero 3
+* gpu is not working on orange pi zero 3

 ## supported platforms
 * x86_64 (BIOS, UEFI)
 * x86 (BIOS, UEFI)
 * orange pi zero 3
-* raspberry pi 5/4/3 (i tested this on raspberry pi 5, but in theory the image created via raspberry pi 64 should work on 5/4/3)
+* raspberry pi 5/4/3 (i tested this on raspberry pi 5, but in theory the image created via raspberry pi 64 should work on 5/4/3) if the platform you need is not available in gnubox maker, you can use syslbuild (a lower-level tool for creating embedded linux builds) where you can customize the build for any hardware you are interested in and do anything with the system

-## supported host systems
-* debian
-* ubuntu
-* linux mint
+alternatively, you can fork gnubox maker and then offer a pull request

 ## projects used
 * syslbuild: https://github.com/igorkll/syslbuild